 Although several companies have adopted the six month maternity leave mode, the interim payments will be under the old provisions till there is a specific guidance for this.
 The Vietnam Social Insurance stated that there will be guidelines provided shortly, to confer the rights and contain the fears of the employees who are subject to these new regulations.

-An executive office for foreign contractors in Vietnam is not just a physical office for…
+A work permit for foreign engineers in Vietnam is not just a matter for the…

 This website uses cookies.